 Agentic AI systems rely on LLMs to perform a wide range of natural language processing (NLP) tasks.
 However, LLMs can’t be easily governed, something Samsung discovered when its employees inadvertently leaked sensitive data while using ChatGPT.

-The solution isn’t to keep sensitive data out of LLMs; organizations often need to train models with sensitive data for workflows like analytics.
-Organizations must correctly establish data governance policies—rules that specify who is allowed to access and use certain types of data.
+Organizations often need to train models with sensitive data for workflows like analytics.
+Organizations must correctly establish data governance policies – rules that specify who is allowed to access and use certain types of data.
 Proper access controls ensure only authorized individuals can access sensitive data (and even then those permissions must be carefully managed).

 Data privacy vaults like Skyflow’s use an architectural structure that isolates and secures sensitive data.
 Our Detect Invoker Role simplifies data governance by allowing Vault Administrators to set and enforce access control levels for sensitive data.